 Charles Sifford biography

-American golfer.
-Born June 2, 1922, in Charlotte, North Carolina.
+American golfer Charles Sifford was born on June 2, 1922, in Charlotte, North Carolina.
 Considered the Jackie Robinson of golf, Charlie Sifford broke the game's stringent color barrier in 1961 when he became the first black athlete to compete on the PGA tour.
 His early exposure to golf came on the courses of North Carolina, where Sifford worked as a caddie.
 He earned 60 cents a day on the course—nearly of all of which went into the pocket of his mom to help keep the household going.

 Sifford was a quick learner, however, and by the age of 13 he could shoot par.
 He realized then that he wanted to make golf his full time job.
 He also realized that he wanted what, to many, seemed impossible: the chance to play in golf's biggest tournaments against its best players.